-For any competitive cyclist, to train on the road is to accept the risk of serious injury, because of the twin hazards of vehicle traffic and speed.
-A multitude of orthopaedic injuries occurs with high-speed accidents, but of most concern are head injuries.
-Because of fatal injuries during competitive cycling, the compulsory use of helmets has been in place for a number of years at the Tour de France, except for the finishing climb in the mountain stages.
-In Australia, all cyclists (from everyday users to pro competitors) are required to wear helmets or face hefty fines.
+For any competitive cyclist, training on the road accepts the risk of serious injury from vehicle traffic and speed.
+Many orthopaedic injuries occur with high-speed accidents, but of most concern are head injuries.
+Because of fatal injuries during competitive cycling, the compulsory use of helmets has been in place for many years at the Tour de France, except for the finishing climb in the mountain stages.
+In Australia, all cyclists (from everyday users to pro competitors) must wear helmets or face hefty fines.
 Throughout Europe, by contrast, there is no such compulsion.

-Wilber et al (1995) found 85% of cyclists suffering with one or more overuse injuries: 48.8% had neck problems, 41.7% had knee trouble, 36.1% groin and buttocks, 31.1% hands and 30.3% backs.
+Wilber et al. (1995) found that 85% of cyclists suffering from one or more overuse injuries: 48.8% had neck problems, 41.7% had knee trouble, and 36.1% had groin and buttocks, 31.1% had hands and 30.3% backs.
+Although neck symptoms are the most common, knee injuries are of more concern, as they pose a higher long-term risk.
 The study also found that female cyclists are approximately 1.5 times more likely than males to develop neck symptoms.
-Although neck symptoms are the most common, in my experience knee injuries are of more concern, as they pose a greater long-term risk.

 At 12 o'clock, the knee is flexed to no degrees and then extends 75 degrees through the power phase to 35 degrees flexion at the beginning of the recovery phase.
 It is important to note that during the power phase the knee will drift medially because of the normal valgus orientation of the femoral condyles (more pronounced in females).